This report published on Monday, April 6, 2020 10:43:32 PM PDT

 I strongly recommend replacing/cleaning filters at time of real estate transaction, regardless of the last verified service date.

 Limitations: The following items are not included in this inspection: coal stoves, gas logs, chimney flues (except where visible).
 Any comments made regarding these items are as a courtesy only.
 Note that the inspector does not determine the adequacy of drafting or sizing in fireplace and stove flues, and also does not determine if prefabricated or zero-clearance fireplaces are installed in accordance with the manufacturer's specifications.
 The inspector does not perform any evaluations that require a pilot light to be lit, and does not light fires.
 The inspector provides a basic visual examination of a chimney and any associated wood burning device.
+The National Fire Protection Association has stated that an in-depth Level 2 chimney inspection should be part of every sale or transfer of property with a wood-burning device.
+Such an inspection may reveal defects that are not apparent to the home inspector who is a generalist.

 Limitations: Evaluation of and determining the adequacy or completeness of the following items are not included in this inspection: water recirculation pumps; solar water heating systems; Energy Smart or energy saver controls; catch pan drains.
 Any comments made regarding these items are as a courtesy only.
 Note that the inspector does not provide an estimate of remaining life on water heaters, does not determine if water heaters are appropriately sized, or perform any evaluations that require a pilot light to be lit or a shut-off valve to be operated.